Burlington, Washington: Economy

 Burlington is home to Cascade Mall, a former shopping mall located in the heart of the Skagit Valley.
 It is an enclosed, single-level 585362 sqft. regional shopping center in Burlington, 60 mi north of Seattle.
 Cascade Mall opened in the fall of 1989, at a time when the city of Burlington was credited by The Wall Street Journal as one of the fastest-growing and best investment opportunities among small towns in the United States.
 The mall is situated near the interchange of Interstate 5 and State Route 20.
 The mall is owned and managed by Merlone Geier and local management is headed by property manager Taylor Long.
 The mall permanently closed on June 30, 2020, due to the COVID-19 pandemic, though some stores on the outer perimeter were allowed to stay open.

 Events

-The city hosts the annual "Berry Dairy Days" festival in June, which celebrates Burlintgon's agricultural history.
+The Burlington Chamber of Commerce hosts the annual "Berry Dairy Days" festival in June, which celebrates Burlington's agricultural history.
 The festival began in 1937 as the Strawberry Festival and originally served as a fundraiser for the town's fire department.
-It now features performances, carnival booths, and fair food.
+It now features performances, craft booths, and fair food.
 The centerpiece of Berry Dairy Days is a parade on Fairhaven Avenue, the center of downtown Burlington.